 What is an existing medical condition?

-An existing medical condition is one for which, at the time of policy purchase, you have ever:
+An existing medical condition is one for which, in the 12 months prior to policy purchase, you have:

 This definition applies to you, a member of your travelling party, a close relative, and any other person.